Avoid Smoking and Restrict Alcohol

 Improved Social and Family Life.

 Quitting smoking and limiting alcohol does not just benefit you.
-The changes radiate outward creating space for deeper connections with friends, family, and colleagues.
+The changes radiate outward, creating space for deeper connections with friends, family, and colleagues.
 You will have more time and energy for the moments and relationships that matter.

-The Challenges Are Real But So Are the Solutions.
+The Challenges Are Real, But So Are the Solutions.

 Change is not something that suddenly occurs overnight, and that is a good thing.
 What really matters is that you decide to begin and stick to one step forward every day.
 Here are things you can do to make the transition easier.